sachints-sk/model/README.md

 ### Direct Use

-The model is intended for research purposes only.
+The model is intended for both non-commercial and commercial usage.
+You can use this model for non-commercial or research purposes under the following [license](https://huggingface.co/stabilityai/stable-video-diffusion-img2vid-xt-1-1/blob/main/LICENSE).
 Possible research areas and tasks include

 - Research on generative models.
 - Safe deployment of models which have the potential to generate harmful content.
 - Probing and understanding the limitations and biases of generative models.
 - Generation of artworks and use in design and other artistic processes.
 - Applications in educational or creative tools.

+For commercial use, please refer to https://stability.ai/membership.

 Excluded uses are described below.